dsa-2/docs/broker/broker-nodes.md

 always require list permission

-#### dsa
+#### 2.0 (dsa standard folders)
-a folder for all dsa predefined class definition, available in all brokers, not required for links
+any folder start with a number are reserved for dsa predefined class definition. starts from the folder `2.0`, which contains all the standard profile nodes for version 2.0

 #### alias
 when upstream/downstream child node is alias, but its pub folder is not exposed, the pub folder will aliased here for public access